King Solomon’s Mines

 In H. Rider Haggard’s King Solomon’s Mines, its protagonist, Allan Quatermain, must have been Indiana Jones’ grandfather.
 The two heroes have much in common.

 The story of King Solomon’s Mines takes place in the 1880s—about 50 years before Indiana—as Quatermain is hired to help find a friend’s long-lost brother somewhere in the wilds of Africa.
-This plot bares only a small resemblance to the 1950 movie starring Deborah Kerr and Stewart Granger.
-The book is much more creative, and much more fun.
+This plot bares only a slight resemblance to the 1950 movie starring Deborah Kerr and Stewart Granger.
+The book is much more creative, and considerably more fun.

 Be aware, though, that the book does reflect the racial attitudes of the late 19th century.
 Even so, its characters—regardless of race—show considerable respect and affection for one another, and there is even a love interest between two of them.